Old Sacramento in Sacramento County, California — The American West (Pacific Coastal)

 Early Native Americans

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 38° 34.916′ N, 121° 30.251′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Old Sacramento.
-Marker can be reached from the intersection of K Street and Interstate 5, on the right when traveling east.
+It can be reached from the intersection of K Street and Interstate 5, on the right when traveling east.
 The metal marker is mounted along the pedestrian walk where K Street extends under the freeway overpass towards downtown.
 Touch for map.
 Marker is in this post office area: Sacramento CA 95814, United States of America.
 Touch for directions.

 More about this marker.
 The marker is part of the Historical Timeline of Sacramento.